 Easter is such a fun time of the year.
 It brings out the joy in children and tells us all that spring is just around the corner.
 These lemon cupcakes with grass frosting are sure to be the hit of any Easter gathering that you hold this year.

-The cupcakes are filled with everything that makes cupcakes taste so good.
+These easy lemon cupcakes are filled with everything that makes a dessert taste so good.
 I used cake flour for this recipe.
 Cake flour is a completely different ingredient than the all-purpose flour we use to make things like breads and cookies.
 It has a lower protein content and is also ground much more finely than other flours, giving it a soft and silky feel.
 That soft and silky feel makes for a really great textured cupcake.

 The cupcake mixture has a lovely aroma of lemon and a light yellow color that is perfect for my Easter project.
 It says “spring is here!”

 I filled my muffin cups to about 1/2″ from the top of the liner.
-The frosting will be the feature of this cupcake, so you don’t want them to be baked up too high.
+The lemon cupcake icing will be the feature of this dessert, so you don’t want them to be baked up too high.

-TUTORIAL: How to make Grass Frosting and Nest Cupcakes:
+TUTORIAL: How to make the Icing for lemon Cupcakes:

 You will need the following ingredients for these lemon cupcakes with grass frosting: